4.5 Outside Professional Activities

 This interaction, including outside consulting service to and research for government and industry, is of greatest value when it contributes significantly to the public welfare, offers an opportunity for professional challenge and growth, or otherwise enhances the effectiveness of a faculty member's service to the Institute.

-The potential magnitude of such outside professional activity is such that orderly procedures must be followed to ensure the evolution of policy to avoid ethical and legal conflicts of interest and to ensure that such activities do not conflict with the proper discharge of Institute responsibilities.
+The potential magnitude of such outside professional activity is such that orderly procedures must be followed to ensure the evolution of policy to avoid ethical and legal conflicts of interest and to ensure that such activities do not conflict with the proper discharge of institutional responsibilities.
 Essential to the effectiveness of such procedures are

 Disclosure and Consultation: Liaison between the head of a department and faculty members is the principal means of communication and disclosure in matters involving outside professional activities.
 The following procedures are to be followed: